 We started by building personas, doing discovery, and performing user research.
 Early on we sat with individuals at the Small Business Administration who relied heavily on the map to perform their jobs.
 Their feedback was invaluable and heavily influenced the product.

-Once we felt confident that we had enough sense of the needs of the users, we started prototyping, testing, and iterating.
+Once we determined the needs of the users, we started prototyping, testing, and iterating.
 This is a pretty common practice in human-centered design, but it cannot be overstated just how important it is.
 We found issues early and could easily pivot without much or any disruption to development.

 Often accessibility is an afterthought or sold as a bolt-on solution.
 We knew this was wrong and wanted to bake it in to our process throughout.
 So we did just that.